Company Disclosure

 Form ADV Part 2 requires registered investment advisers to amend their brochure when information becomes materially inaccurate.
 If there are any material changes to an adviser’s brochure, the adviser is required to notify clients and provide a description of the material changes.
 Generally, FFA will notify clients of material changes on an annual basis.
 However, when FFA determines that an interim notification is either meaningful or required, FFA will notify our clients promptly.
 In either case, FFA will notify our clients in a separate document.

-The last annual filing of our Brochure dated March 10, 2022, has been updated as of March 2023.
-Material changes since the last annual amendment include:
+The last annual filing of our Brochure dated March 2023, has been updated as of March 2024.
+There are no material changes since the last annual amendment.

 We also made various clarifications throughout this Brochure.